Nature of project: theory, software

 A successful project will develop beyond the above in one/some of the following directions:

-The problem of absolute and convective instabilities will be examined numerically for given parameter values.
+The problem of absolute and convective instabilities will be examined.
 An arbitrary perturbation will be traced in time and space to establish growth or decay.
-The results will be compared with Briggs' analytical criteria.
+A computer program will be provided to analyse and visualise the evolution of the perturbations.

 When considering where to take your project, please bear in mind the time available.
 It is preferable to do fewer things well than to try many and not get conclusive results on any of them.
 However, sometimes it is useful to have a couple of strands of investigation in parallel to work on in case delays occur.